mohsinraza2999/New-York-Taxi-Fare-Analysis/README.md

 Run individual Jupyter notebooks in the notebooks/ directory to explore the analysis and modeling steps.

-To Run a model from script:
+To Run the app:
 ``` bash
 python main.py
 ```
-Or build and run using docker
+Or build and run using docker:
 ``` bash
 docker build -t taxi-fare-app .
 docker run -p 8000:8000 taxi-fare-app